umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 * Looks at each property and checks if it contains a node ID reference.
 If it does, the reference is changed to a GUID, and the node is added as a dependency.

 ##### Configuration
-Configuring which datatypes can contain macro elements to resolve
+Configuring which data types can contain macro elements to resolve

 	<macros>
 	    <!-- Propertytypes that CAN contain macro mark-up (like the ones inserted with TinyMCE) -->